Ludwigia peploides

 Ludwigia peploides floating seedbox

-This plant is native from South Caroline to Kansas and south to Texas and Louisiana, and has become adventive in PA.
+This plant is native from South Carolina to Kansas and south to Texas and Louisiana, and has become adventive in PA.
 Current populations are in the very south-east and Allegheny county.
 Floating seedbox has invasive tendencies and can be highly abundant in a locality.

 Stems of this plant float at or below surface and can extend to several meters in length.
 The bright yellow flowers on long stalks stay above the water.